Chlumsky/json-cpp-gen/README.md

     - Custom string, array, object, and optional types if defined in the configuration file, see [below](#Custom-types)
 - Namespaces
 - Structure inheritance (basic support)
-- Full UTF-8 & UTF-16 support
+- Full UTF-8 & UTF-16 support in JSON

 Currently **NOT** supported but planned features:
 - Omitting specific member variables from parsing and serialization - planned via annotations